Gyms, Health & Fitness

 What we did

-We implemented a loyalty and retention programme.
-This also facilitated referrals to other areas of JD’s enterprise, namely their sportswear and fashion brands.
+We implemented a comprehensive loyalty and retention programme.
+This strategy went beyond just keeping members - it generated referrals to other areas of JD's enterprise, including their sportswear and fashion brands.
+The rewards weren't solely gym-centric; they promoted a holistic approach to health and lifestyle decisions, demonstrating JD Gyms' commitment to adding value for their customers.

 Gym Retention Strategies Guide